devnazim/zonv/README.md

 # Zonv

 Zonv is a package that enables you to validate your application configuration using Zod schemas.
-It supports multiple configuration sources, including json files and environment variables, with environment variables taking precedence.
+It supports multiple configuration sources, including json files and environment variables, with environment variables taking precedence and allow you to use complex nested data for your configuration.

 ## Features

 - **Zod Schema Validation**: Define and validate your configuration with [Zod](https://github.com/colinhacks/zod) schemas.
+- **Complex Configurations**: Use complex nesed data as configuration.
 - **Multiple Sources**: Use files and environment variables as configuration sources.
 - **Override Priority**: Environment variables override values specified in config files.
 - **Isolated configuration for each developer**: Use default config/config.json file as your personal config and add it to gitignore.
 Use config/example.config.json as an example for other devs.